1. Getting started with Python#

 np.random.seed(123) # initialise the pseudorandom number generator

-The above imports the most frequently used packages (together with their usual aliases, we will get to that later).
-Then, it sets up some further options that yours truly is particularly fond of.
-On a side note, for the discussion on the reproducible pseudorandom number generation, please see Section 6.4.2.
+First, we imported the most frequently used packages (together with their usual aliases, we will get to that later).
+Then, we set up some further options that yours truly is particularly fond of.
+On a side note, Section 6.4.2 discusses the issues in reproducible pseudorandom number generation.

-The software we use regularly receives feature extensions, API changes, and bug fixes.
-It is worthwhile to know which version of the Python environment was used to evaluate all the code included in this book:
+Open-source software regularly enjoys feature extensions, API changes, and bug fixes.
+It is worthwhile to know which version of the Python environment was used to execute all the code listed in this book:

 import sys